Skip to content

 {

-// TODO: Hash the password using password_hash() with PASSWORD_BCRYPT
+// TODO: Hash the password before storing it

 }